Smeale Farm Guided Tours

 Smeale Farmyard’s buildings span from the 1500’s to the present day and features include the remains of a wattle canopy fireplace, a ziggurat-style fireplace with beehive oven, several dwellings, horse walk and the wall of a beggars’ house.

 Smeale Farm is a past winner (2006 and 2014) of the Manx Farm Conservation Challenge “Bronze Chough” Award for excellence in conservation in balance with commercial farming.
 We can take you “on safari” through this area.

 Watch out for our special interest events e.g. Lambing Live on our facebook page at Smeale Farm Cottages.

 Private and corporate groups are welcome.
 Minimum number of 6 required.

 Refreshments are available and include tea, coffee, farm-sourced apple juice and cake or flapjacks at reasonable prices.

-- We have some wellingtons to borrow from adult size 4-12.
+- We have some wellingtons for you to borrow from adult sizes 4-12.
 We advise you to wear sun block on sunny days, sensible footwear and trousers.

 - Book ahead at a mutually convenient time.

 - Also enjoy lots of farm photos on our Facebook page.